An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Experimental Results

 Although an increasing number of automatic personality computing approaches have been proposed in recent years, both their reported results and our benchmarking results show that existing approaches are not very reliable for inferring personality traits, especially for self-reported personality.
 We can summarise the research gaps of existing personality computing approaches as follows: \begin{itemize}

 \item (i) Most existing studies \cite{8066355,audiovisual_resnet,interpret_img,deep_bimodal,eddine2017personality,tellamekala2021apparent,tellamekala2022dimensional} attempt to infer personality traits directly from static frames or short audio-visual segments without considering contextual information.
 Since subjects that have different personalities can show similar behaviours in a single frame or a short audio-visual segment (e.g., different subjects can show a happy expression in a single frame), a static frame or a short audio-visual segment is not reliable for inferring personality.
-Also pairing static frame or a short audio-visual segment with clip-level personality labels to train models results in an ill-posed machine learning problem, making the trained model theoretically not have good generalization capability.
-Our results show that the SFP-based long-term modelling of frame/short segment-level predictions produced by reliable frame/short segment-based systems (e.g., most frame/short segment-level apparent personality recognition models) leads to the enhanced personality recognition results (Table \ref{tb:long-term}).
+Also pairing a static frame or a short audio-visual segment with clip-level personality labels to train models results in an ill-posed machine learning problem, making the trained model theoretically not have good generalization capability.
+Our results show that the spectral representation-based long-term modelling of frame/short segment-level predictions produced by reliable frame/short segment-based systems (e.g., most frame/short segment-level APR models) leads to enhanced personality recognition results (Table \ref{tb:long-term}).

 \item (ii) Existing clip-level personality models can partially address the aforementioned ill-posed machine learning problem during model training.
 However, our benchmark shows that their results are worse as compared to the static frames or short audio-visual segments-based approaches.
 This can be explained by the fact that most clip-level spatio-temporal personality computing models \cite{crnet} (including the benchmarked standard spatio-temporal models) require down-sampling the original video, i.e., a large number of frames are discarded, i.e., crucial short-term personality-related cues are ignored during training and inference stages.
-While some clip-level personality computing studies \cite{song2021self,shao2021personality,song2021learning} retain almost all frames in a video, these methods are time-consuming to implement and train as they need to individually train a person-specific network for each subject.
+While some clip-level personality computing studies \cite{song2021self,shao2021personality,song2022learning} retain almost all frames in a video, these methods are time-consuming to implement and train as they need to individually train a person-specific network for each subject.
 In short, there lacks an efficient clip-level audio-visual personality computing framework that can extract personality-related cues from all frames of the input data.